maidsafe/sn_routing/docs/conventions.md

 where the last flow deviates from the existing implementation, but would notify MPM_B that the message has been retrieved and the header can be dropped.

-As an aside, Qi's proposal to optimize the message for multiple destinations does work: encrypt the message with a symmetric key; encrypt this symmetric key with the public keys of each recepient.

 ### Remaining conventions:

     D      data